katrinakalantar/AbateLab/README.md

 1. graph.png - graph representation of the MASH distance file

+## Bash Scripts

+This directory contains bash scripts that were used to run tools or for preliminary data processing

+### fullKraken.sh
+fullKraken.sh [directory containing .fq files] wrapper around runKraken.sh script; runs Kraken on every .fq file within the specified directory

+### runKraken.sh
+runKraken.sh [.fq file]
+run Kraken on the specified .fq file
+output:
+1. [.fq file name]-kr-sp containing all the species found by kraken
+2. [.fq file name]-kr-ov containing the overview of total species counts from the -kr-sp file

+### runSimulation.sh
+runSimulation.sh [simulation output directory] wrapper around simulation2_v1

+### simulation2_v1.sh
+simulation2_v1.sh [simulation output directory] creates the new simulation directory and then generates paired end .fq files from the reference files, pulling randomly from lengths specified length within the script there is
+1. a variable "reference_directory" which can be set to a different directory of genomes
+2. a variable for len=() and the integer values within that line indicate the range of values for length of file *both of the above parameters should be modified within the file prior to running

+### pairwiseMash.sh
+pairwiseMash.sh [name of directory containing .fq files (omit trailing slash)] [k] [s] run MASH sketch on every file in the directory run MASH dist on every file in the directory save to the file: mash_pairwiseDistances

+### createSketches.sh
+createSketches.sh [name of directory containing .fq files (omit trailing slash)] run MASH sketch to create .msh sketch files for all .fq files in the root directory

 ## TNF_investigativeScripts

 This directory contains scripts that were used to investigate tetranucleotide frequency (on its own and in tandem with kmer approach).